regine/meltmodel/contributing.md

   We can now happily edit away, making more changes at will.
 Repeat steps 2 and 3 as needed, making new commits as you go.

-4. __Push Branch to Github__:
+5. __Push Branch to Github__:
   At some point you'll want to share you changes with others.
 If you have pulled the source from your own fork on Github this is as easy as

         $ git push origin longwave
-  where "longwave" is our example of the name of the branch and needs to be replaced by the name of the branch you've been working on in case it is different.
+  where "longwave" is our example of the name of the branch and needs to be replaced by the name of the branch you are using.
   This tells git to push the changes you've made on the branch "longwave" to the remote server named "origin".